adfinis/virtesk/doc/goldimage.rst

 Windows Goldimage
 ===============================

-How to create and seal a windows goldimage and use it as a RHEV/Ovirt VmTemplate.
+How to create and seal a Windows Goldimage and use it as a RHEV/Ovirt VmTemplate.

 --------------